joannagyory/Watersheds/README.md

 MergeData.R accomplishes this task

-## Step 4: Average daily data by week, month, quarter, and year
+## Step 4: Average daily data by week, month, quarter, and year, and concatenate files for all stations

-AveragedOverTimePeriods.R accomplishes this task
+AveragedOverTimePeriods.R averages the data by the different time periods ConcatFiles concatenates data from all stations for a given timestep (daily, weekly, etc.)